kszup/mp-swap-out/README.md

 ZC> network leave
 ```

-UPGRADE THE HOST AND NCP TO NEW APPLICATION AND NCP with the Multi-PAN feature.
-Switch t
+Upgrade the host and NCP to the new application and NCP firmware including the Multi-PAN feature.

 ```
 UpgradedZC> network set 1